codalab/codalab-worksheets/docs/Execution.md

 **Step 0**.
 Install the CodaLab CLI (`pip install codalab`).

 **Step 1**.
 Install Docker, which will be used to run your bundles in an isolated environment.
+Currently, to use GPUs in workers, CodaLab requires a version of Docker < 19.03 .

 **Step 2**.
 Start the worker, which will prompt you for your username and password: